Solving Integer Linear Programs with a Small Number of Global Variables and Constraints: Introduction

 As is evident from the table, backdoor size on its own is not sufficient to break the NP-hardness of ILP; this is far from surprising, and the same situation arose in previous work on treewidth.
 However, while positive results on treewidth (as well as other considered decompositional parameters such as \emph{torso-width}~\cite{GanianOrdyniakRamanujan17}) required the imposition of domain restrictions on variables, in the case of backdoors one can also deal with instances with unrestricted variable domains---by instead restricting the values of coefficients which appear in the ILP instance.
 Here, we distinguish three separate cases (corresponding to three rows in Table~\ref{fig:results}): coefficients bounded by the parameter value, coefficients which are encoded in unary, and no restrictions.
 It is worth noting that in the case of treewidth, ILP remains NP-hard even when coefficients are restricted to $\pm 1$ and $0$.

 Our results in row $1$ represent a direct generalization of three extensively studied classes of ILP, specifically $n$-fold ILP, two-stage stochastic ILP and 4\hy block $N$\hy fold ILP~\cite{DeLoeraHK:AGideasBook,Onn2010}.
 The distinction lies in the fact that while in the case of all three previously mentioned special cases of ILP the ILP matrix must be completely uniform outside of its global part, here we impose no such restriction.
 The only part of our complexity landscape which remains incomplete, the case of mixed backdoors combined with bounded coefficients, then corresponds to resolving a challenging open problem in the area of $N$-folds: the fixed-parameter (in)tractability of 4\hy block $N$\hy fold ILP~\cite{HemmeckeKW10}.
 A fixed-parameter algorithm for 4\hy block $N$\hy fold would also provide significant algorithmic improvements for problems in areas such as social choice~\cite{KnopKM17}.
+We also prove that ILP parameterized by coefficients and a variable or constraint backdoor (i.e., the parameterizations for which we obtain fixed-parameter algorithms) does not admit a polynomial kernel, unless $\NP \subseteq \coNPpoly$.

 In the intermediate case of coefficient values encoded in unary (row $2$), we surprisingly show that ILP remains polynomially tractable when the number of global constraints is bounded by a constant, but becomes NP-hard if we use global variables instead.
 To be precise, we obtain an \XP{} algorithm parameterized by constraint backdoors, rule out the existence of a fixed-parameter algorithm for this case, and also rule out \XP{} algorithms for variable and mixed backdoors.
 These also represent our most technical results: especially the \XP{} algorithm requires the combination of deep linear-algebraic techniques with tools from the parameterized complexity toolbox.